maded2/go-chia/README.md

 # go-chia
-Golang binding to the Chia Network
+Golang binding to the Chia Node